 Start by creating a sponsor section on your event website where you can thank your sponsors collectively.
-From there, make sure each sponsor has a unique profile that includes a brief biography, their logo, and the best contact information.
-You can even increase the amount of words allotted to your sponsors based on their investment level and sponsorship package.
+Add more value by giving each sponsor a unique profile that includes a brief description, logo, and contact information.
+You can even increase the amount of words or information allotted to your sponsors based on their investment level and sponsorship package.

-Go the extra mile by: Have sponsors provide links to content or a promotional video you can post to boost engagement on your event website and/or virtual event registration platform.
+Go the extra mile by: having sponsors provide links to content or a promotional video you can post to boost engagement on your event website and/or virtual event registration platform.

 Send snail mail

 Who doesn’t love getting real mail these days?
-Taking the time to write a simple thank you note will show your sponsors that their business means a lot to you!
-If you’re really short on time this holiday season, you can even try to get standard thank you notes printed that imitate your actual handwriting.
+Taking the time to write a simple thank you note will show your sponsors that their investment is meaningful to the success of your event.
+Besides, developing a relationship with your sponsors could lead to more shared value down the road!

-Go the extra mile by: Sending them a small gift basket and/or package of swag to share and enjoy with their staff!
+Go the extra mile by: sending them a small gift basket and/or package of swag to share and enjoy with their staff.

-Send a post-event survey to encourage sponsor feedback
+Send a post-event survey to gather sponsor feedback

-After the event, it is important to give your sponsors the opportunity to provide open and honest feedback.
-Make sure to ask questions revolving around the quality of attendees, leads, and their overall experience to show that you are dedicated to best serving your sponsor’s needs in the future.
+After the event, it’s important to give your sponsors the opportunity to provide open and honest feedback.
+Make sure to ask questions revolving around the quality of engagement with attendees, leads generated, and their overall experience to show that you are dedicated to best serving your sponsor’s needs in the future.

-Go the extra mile by: Sending personalized thank you emails after the completion of survey.
-You can use this as an opportunity to address any issues, inquire about a survey response, and once again thank the sponsor for participating in your event and gauge interest for next year!
+Go the extra mile by: following up personally after they complete the survey.
+You can use this as an opportunity to address any issues, inquire about a survey response, and gauge interest for next year.

 Event planning can be hard, even for the most experienced planner!
-Here is our complete guide on event promotion or if you’re looking for a new perspective, take a look at our guide 9 Steps to Event Planning to see our process to guarantee an event planning success!
+If you’re looking for a new perspective, take a look at our guide 9 Steps to Event Planning to see our process to guarantee an event planning success.